kellrott/galaxy-tooldev-docs/docs/01_Introduction.md

 To deploy via the web interface
 -------------------------------
-1) Go to your console at https://console.developers.google.com
+1. Go to your console at https://console.developers.google.com
-2) Select the project you want to deploy under
+2. Select the project you want to deploy under
-3) Under the left hand menu, select Compute -> Compute Engine -> VM Instances
+3. Under the left hand menu, select Compute -> Compute Engine -> VM Instances
-4) If a dialog pops up asking what you want to do, select 'Create Instance', otherwise click the 'New Instance' button
+4. If a dialog pops up asking what you want to do, select 'Create Instance', otherwise click the 'New Instance' button
-5) Fill out the instance creation dialog, this will include 5.1) Set the name (in these examples, we name the machines 'planemo') 5.2) Allow HTTP and HTTPS traffic
+5. Fill out the instance creation dialog, this will include:
+    1. Set the name (in these examples, we name the machines 'planemo')
+    2. Allow HTTP and HTTPS traffic
-5.3) Select the Zone you want to deploy in
+    3. Select the Zone you want to deploy in
-5.4) Select the machine type of choice, a system with at least 6GB of RAM is expected 5.5) For the Boot Disk, Select 'New Disk From Image' 5.6) For the image, Select 'planemo-machine-image'
+    4. Select the machine type of choice, a system with at least 6GB of RAM is expected
+    5. For the Boot Disk, Select 'New Disk From Image'
+    6. For the image, Select 'planemo-machine-image'
-6) Hit Create
+6. Hit Create
-7) To see your instance list, navigate back to Compute -> Compute Engine -> VM Instances
+7. To see your instance list, navigate back to Compute -> Compute Engine -> VM Instances
-8) If you click the IP address for the instance you should be directed the the home page of you newly create Galaxy SDK instance
+8. If you click the IP address for the instance you should be directed the the home page of you newly create Galaxy SDK instance